scaleoutsystems/digital-pathology-tutorial/README.md

 $ fedn run client -in client.yaml
 ```

-## Prepare partitions for experimentation with FL
+## Prepare own partitions for experimentation with FL

 ### Download the data
 Download the dataset from: